rickardlindberg/rickardlindberg.me/writing/rlmeta-poster2/index.markdown

 > successive version of RLMeta have been faster than the ones before,
 > performance is also important.
 But small size, clarity, and flexibility come
 > first.

-* Clarity: How does it affect understandability/learnability/readability?
-* Size: Lines of code.
-* Flexibility: How easy is it to modify RLMeta to be what you need?
-* Performance: How fast does it compile?

 I used these guidelines to decide if certain changes should go into the new version or not.